 Cheyenne is a red fox who was orphaned when she only a month old when her mother was hit by a car in Illinois.
 Upon being rescued, she was only given a 40 percent chance of survival.
 But thanks to medications, a healthy diet and lots of love and care, she was able to recover.

 Cheyenne enjoys spending her time sunning herself on top of her den during warm afternoons.
 You can usually catch her running around with a dog rope toy in her mouth, looking for a new hiding place for her favorite toy.
-On occasion, she catches birds and tries to hide them before her den mate Juno takes them away from her.
+On occasion, she catches birds and tries to hide them before her den mate Oreo discovers them.

 About Red Foxes